ensc/etest/README.md

 # License

-The code which is linked to tests, is licensed under LGPL-3.0-or-later.
-This includes the content of the toplevel `etest` crate.
+The code of the toplevel `etest` crate (content of `src` folder) is licensed under LGPL-3.0-or-later with an exception which removes restrictions regarding static linking.

-Implementation details (`etest-derive` + `etest-impl`) are licensed under GPL-3.0-or-later with the explicit permission to use and distribute the generated code (the expanded macro) under terms of your choice.
+Implementation details (crates in the `etest-derive` + `etest-impl` folders) are licensed under GPL-3.0-or-later with the explicit permission to use and distribute the generated code (the expanded macro) under terms of your choice.

 Independent tests (`etest-tests`) are licensed under GPL-3.0-or-later.